eflautt/ga-data-science/lessons/lesson-03/readme.md

 > Instructor note: Draw this on the board

-Using the example above, let's draw out how these varibles can be represented mathmatically without implying an order.
+Using the example above, let's draw out how these varibles can be represented mathematically without implying an order.
 We can do this with 0s and 1s.

 One of our categories will be all 0's, that will be our reference category.
 It is often good to select your reference category to be the group with: 1) the largest sample size and 2) the criteria that will help with your model interpretations.
 For examoke, often if you are testing for a disease, the reference category would be people without that disease.